sayaleechavan/php_coding_task/README.md

 # PHP coding challenge
+For the command line script, I have created symfony console application which can run using command.
+I have created array to store employee data.

+### Assumptions for requirements

+Vacation days will be 0 if input year is before their joining year

 ### Prerequisites

-Download and install late php version http://www.php.net/downloads.php.
+Download and install latest php version http://www.php.net/downloads.php.

 First install composer https://getcomposer.org/download/